kestra-io/docs/content/docs/11.migration-guide/subflow-outputs.md

 ### How to use the new subflow outputs
-Since the 0.15.0 release, the flow can produce `outputs` simply by defining them in the flow file.
+Since 0.15.0, the flow can produce `outputs` simply by defining them in the flow file.
 Here is an example of a flow that produces an output:

 ```yaml
 id: flow_outputs